Project Overview

 Practices

-Fayetteville Public Schools and the University of Arkansas are working in partnership to continue developing a successful Farm to School (F2S) program in Fayetteville, Arkansas, in coordination with Apple Seeds, Inc., Feed Fayetteville, and the Fayetteville Farmers’ Market.
-With support from a 2012 SARE grant, Fayetteville Public Schools was able to run a pilot F2S program in summer 2012 that included identifying and working with local producers, procuring over 2,000 lbs. of local meat and produce (over $2000) for a summer lunch program, providing educational programming, and community outreach including three news stories on the local NPR radio station.
-The pilot program helped identify next steps to implement a Farm to School program throughout the academic year.
-The continuation of the program will include expanding F2S procurement and menu incorporation of local products; identifying additional producers and providing post harvest handling and business training; providing a relevant educational program for elementary and middle school students; and identifying challenges and solutions for establishing a farm to school program in Northwest Arkansas.
-Community outreach will occur through press releases, newspaper articles, websites, social media outlets, and community events.
+Fayetteville Public Schools and the University of Arkansas continue to work in partnership developing a successful Farm to School (F2S) program in Fayetteville, Arkansas, in coordination with Apple Seeds, Inc. and the Fayetteville Farmers’ Market.
+With support from a 2012 SARE grant, Fayetteville Public Schools was able to run a pilot summer program that included identifying and working with local producers, procuring over 2,000 lbs. of local meat and produce (over $2000) for a summer lunch program, providing educational programming, and community outreach.
+The continuation of the program included expanding F2S procurement; identifying additional producers and providing training; providing a relevant educational program for elementary and middle school students; and identifying challenges and solutions for establishing a farm to school program in Northwest Arkansas.
+Community outreach occurred through a community lunch, newspaper articles, partner newsletters, websites, and social media sites.

 1. Expand F2S procurement during the academic year by: incorporating local produce on salad bars at two schools and hosting educational local lunches at all elementary and middle schools; identifying more potential growers; providing grower trainings to focus on desired products and business practices; providing training and resources to cafeteria staff district wide to prepare for future expansion of local purchasing (trainings and equipment) and processing.